 - Splashdown Photos

 This is the first land you come to on your left if you are standing in the hub area facing the castle.
-Adventureland has entrances off of Main Street, USA and Liberty Square.
+Adventureland has entrances off of Main Street and Liberty Square.

 There are four attractions in Adventureland, which are: